alozie/afndev/template/readme/onboarding.md

 1. Run `composer install` (you must already have Composer installed).
 1. Run `./task.sh setup:git-hooks`.
 This will install hooks that validate code standards and commit message format prior to commiting.
+1. Copy `sites/default/settings/default.local.settings.php` to
-1. You should now see a `local.yml` in the root directory.
-Update the values in `local.yml` with local database credentials.
+`sites/default/settings/local.settings.php` and update the values with local database credentials.
 1. Run `./task.sh setup:build:all`.
 This will run Drush make and place the built site platform into `/docroot`.
 It will also symlink custom modules and themes into place, so that changes you make will be reflected immediately on the site and in Git.
 1. Run `./task.sh setup:drupal:install`.
-This will create `local.settings.php`
+This will create use values defiend in `local.settings.php`.
-based on the values in `local.yml` and install the site.

 After this initial setup, you should only need to run `./task.sh setup:build:all` when the make file is updated, and `./task.sh setup:drupal:install` when you